AshitomW/Mini-Lambda-System/README.md

 ### Container Execution Issues

-- Verify Docker is running
+- Verify Docker is running: `docker ps`
 - Check that the Docker image exists: `docker images`
-- Ensure the Docker image is executable
+- Ensure the Docker image is executable and has proper CMD/ENTRYPOINT

 ### Timeout Issues

 - Increase the timeout parameter in your invoke request
 - Check function logs for performance bottlenecks
+- Monitor execution time via `/metrics`

+### Image Upload Issues

+- Ensure the uploaded file is a valid Docker tar export
+- Check file size limits and available disk space
+- Verify the tar file was created with `docker save`

-## Development
+## Future Enhancements

-To modify the system:

-1. Edit the Go source files
-2. Restart the server: `go run .`
-3. Test with the provided examples
+- REST API endpoints for async invocation management
+- Function versioning support
+- Resource limits and quotas
+- Log aggregation and search
+- Function scaling and load balancing
+- Authentication and authorization
+- Function marketplace/registry